Crystal Heights: Legacy

 Although Crystal Heights was never built, there are three Wright buildings in the Washington, D.C., area: the Marden House, Pope–Leighey House, and Robert Llewellyn Wright House, the latter which was designed for his son.
 The apartment design at Crystal Heights was later realized in Wright's Price Tower, completed in 1956.

 His design for Crystal Heights was unusual because mixed-use developments were not common at the time.
 Witold Rybczynski in Architect magazine opined "Had [Crystal Heights] or [St. Mark’s-in-the-Bouwerie] been built they would have altered Wright's ill-founded reputation as an anti-urban architect."
 Had Crystal Heights been built, it would have been the largest project designed by Wright and according to scholars, "it might have been the supreme achievement of an achievement-packed career, forerunner of a kind of architecture that the country embraced only decades later."

 From the 1920s to 1940s the NCPC played a strong role in shaping the architecture of the city.
-The NCPC preferred buildings that were more classical in nature, including the Folger Shakespeare Library and Thomas Jefferson Memorial, which Wright described as "as out of place today as Thomas Jefferson himself would be if he came back wearing silk hose and a red velvet coat."
+The NCPC preferred buildings that were more classical in nature, including the Folger Shakespeare Library and Jefferson Memorial, which Wright described as "as out of place today as Thomas Jefferson himself would be if he came back wearing silk hose and a red velvet coat."
 The director of the city's Office of Planning said Wright's mixed-use ideas would be welcomed by local officials in the 21st century, but that the height limit would still apply.
 It was also noted the stacked parking deck design would not be approved because the terrace and park on top would have been unavailable to pedestrians.
 Architectural historian Mina Marefat said Crystal Heights "would have probably been Washington's best building...I certainly think it would have been Washington's most talked-about buildings" but that "I think that publicity was a factor in killing the project, because of the almost moralistic stands that both Wright and Thurman took."

 Crystal Heights has been the subject of exhibitions at museums including the Museum of Modern Art and National Building Museum.